Holiday Cottage, Helford, Cornwall

 Things we love…

-We think this cottage has a really nice feel about it.
-The building’s story can be seen in beams and exposed timbers, and in the Cornish slate roof-lines.
-It’s a continuing story, as the renovation had been carried out with great care and imagination, leading to a thoughtful blending of very old and very new that works brilliantly.
-Kestle Barton itself is a hidden gem full of little surprises.
-The tiny art gallery (it’s free but note that it’s seasonal) has fascinating exhibitions from acclaimed artists, and the garden, wildflower meadows, orchards and ponds are there for all visitors and guests to enjoy.
-The farm itself continues its ancient role with beef cattle and a new walnut nuttery, and is managed in a benign, organic system to allows the rich and varied wildlife to thrive.
+Kestle Cottage is just bursting with historic charm, from the low ceiling beams and exposed timbers to the Cornish slate roof-lines.
+The renovation has been carried out with great care and imagination, leading to a thoughtful blending of very old and very new that works brilliantly.
+Kestle Barton itself is a hidden gem and the tiny art gallery has fascinating exhibitions from acclaimed artists, and the garden, wildflower meadows, orchards and ponds are there for all visitors and guests to enjoy.
+Take advantage of being away from bright city lights and enjoy a spot of stargazing — you may even see a shooting star or two!

 The surrounding area is one of Cornwall’s most tucked-away secrets, with its sheltered woods and ancient pathways meandering down to secret creeks.
 Scenic, wooded footpaths beckon in both directions from Kestle Barton.
-In one direction is Frenchman’s Creek (made famous by Daphne du Maurier) — and in the other direction the tiny village of Helford, with its unforgettably ancient pub and foot ferry to the other side of the river.
+In one direction is Frenchman’s Creek (made famous by Daphne du Maurier) — and in the other direction, the tiny village of Helford with its memorable ancient pub and foot ferry to the other side of the river.
 The superb sailing waters of the Helford — as well as wooded valleys and creeks, impossibly charming fishing villages, stunning National Trust cliff-tops, pristine beaches and sweeping heathland — are all to be found within a fifteen-minute drive.
+After a day’s adventure exploring, this cosy Helford holiday cottage offers a peaceful haven to rest and recharge.

 Features